 This article contains affiliate links.
 If you click and make a booking I will make a very small commission at no additional cost to you.
 Thank you for stopping by!

 Deciding where to stay in Puerto Vallarta is not easy.
 The internet returns hundreds of luxury hotel options with confusing all-inclusive terminology, vacation clubs, timeshare options and other hotels that look more like the place where your teenager self would have enjoyed Spring Break than that for a refined couple or chic group of friends.
-In terms of lodging in Puerto Vallarta, the most important decision related to the best hotel is determining what you will be doing.
+In terms of lodging in Puerto Vallarta, the most important decision is determining what you will be doing.

 If you want to explore the city, and don’t have a car, most of the local places to eat and shops to wander around are in the downtown cobblestoned area around the Malecon so you don’t want to stay too far from.
 I found this part of Puerto Vallarta to be both a bit of a tourist trap but also much more charming and real.
 Yes, there are stores selling all things tourist, from Mexican sombreros to fluo vests, but there are also pretty trees, colourful bougainvillea, irregular sidewalks and Cenadurias (local dining rooms) where to mingle with the locals.
 This is where I would stay if I was planning to explore the city and din’t just want to get a tan.